 - Will my kosher meal plan work outside of Hillel?

-- Can I bring guests to the dining rooms?
+- Can I bring guests to the dining halls?

 - Are there dining plans available during the winter or summer sessions?